huggingface/transformers/docs/source/en/conversations.md

 an ordinary desktop or notebook CPU.

 This guide will help you get started with chat models.
 We'll start with a brief quickstart guide that uses a convenient, high-level "pipeline".
-This is all you need if you're impatient and you just want to start running a chat model immediately.
+This is all you need if you just want to start running a chat model immediately.
 After the quickstart, we'll move on to more detailed information about what exactly chat models are, how to choose an appropriate one, and finally a low-level breakdown of each of the steps involved in talking to a chat model.